 Taxes: dispute taxes, drag your heels about paying, and demand to know why you should pay to support welfare for migrants, foreign aid, EU funding, a police force and legal system which do not defend your rights, and a parliament which does not carry out a democratic choice.

 Type the name of any business into Wikipedia and you will be able to find out who owns it.
-A little more ‘googling’ and you’ll be able to find out their religion and politics.
-Are they Remain, or Muslim?
+A little more ‘googling’ and you’ll be able to find out their politics.
+Are they Remain?
 Make this known, so we can boycott them.
 If they are Remain – which means they are traitors – leave reviews on their products, saying why you will not be buying from them again.

 Contact local supermarkets to learn their position on Halal meat.
 Do they sell it?
 Don’t buy meat there, make this public, leave reviews explaining why you will not buy meat there.
 Use a local butcher.